 That’s why I was thrilled when Contrast previewed new security observability that improves organizations’ visibility into their most critical applications and APIs.

-Runtime Application Security Observability provides a digital security blueprint that shows how applications work, including the attack surface and how each route invokes security mechanisms, uses dangerous technologies and makes back-end connections.
+Runtime Application Security Observability provides a digital security blueprint that shows how applications work, including the attack surface and how each route invokes security mechanisms, uses dangerous functions and makes back-end connections.

 As demonstrated at Black Hat in August, Contrast Security Observability will bring application attack-path mapping that shows exactly how apps are being abused or misused, answering questions such as: